 Related Field Courses

-Up to two courses (4000-level or above) in a related field (e.g., English, Spanish, Classics, Linguistics, Film Studies, History, Fine Arts, Education) to be determined in consultation with the Associate Chair for Graduate Studies.
+Up to three courses at the 4000 level or above in a related field (e.g., English, Spanish, Classics, Linguistics, Film Studies, History, Fine Arts, Education) to be determined in consultation with the Associate Chair for Graduate Studies.
 16

 Additional Coursework